sciencewithsaucee-sudo/Chess-Multiverse-Error-Explorer/README.md

 Founder, Chess Multiverse Lab

+ORCID: 0009-0004-7835-0673

-Research Areas:
+Research Interests:

-* Computational Chess Analytics
+* Chess Analytics
-* Human Error Modeling
-* Cognitive Performance Analysis
+* Cognitive Performance Modeling
+* Human Error Research
+* Computational Behavioral Science
 * Open Research Infrastructure

 ---

-# 🌐 Related Resources

-* CMEED Dataset
-* Chess Multiverse Lab
-* DuckDB
-* Chess.js
-* Chessboard.js
-* MathJax

-Together, these components create a fully reproducible browser-native research environment for large-scale behavioral chess analysis.
+# 🌍 Vision

+The Chess Multiverse Error Explorer seeks to transform chess databases from repositories of moves into laboratories of human decision-making, enabling researchers to study how expertise, pressure, complexity, and cognition interact in one of the world's most demanding intellectual domains.